Shareholder Agreements / Partnership Agreements / Joint Venture

 Walker Rose Solicitors provide sensible commercial legal advice and draft the agreements you need in place to reduce areas of dispute or at least provide a mechanism for the parties to resolve a dispute.
 We can help you grow and evolve safe in the knowledge that you, your business and your brand are protected and stand on a strong legal ground to move forward.

-Our advice is always precise, resilient and affordable.
+Our advice is always Transparent, Pragmatic and Reliable

 Get in Touch